 Try our IR35 tax calculator to assess the full impact on your take-home pay.

-As a result, it is in the best interests of all professional contractors to demonstrate that their contracts fall outside IR35, particularly given that the only scenario in which contractors now set their own status is when they are engaged by a small private sector company.
+As a result, it is in the best interests of all professional contractors to demonstrate that their contracts fall outside IR35, particularly given that the only scenario in which contractors can set their own status is when they are engaged by a small private sector company.

 Until 2017 in the public sector and 2021 in the private sector, contractors’ focus was on demonstrating to HMRC that their contracts were outside IR35.
 Since reform, it’s arguably about demonstrating to a client that this is the case.